SimpingOjou/ConflictAnalysis/README.md

 # EMG_Analysis
 EMG analysis of conflict test.
-Work done for a special course in Signal Analysis in Copenhagen University.
+Work done for a special course in Signal Analysis in Copenhagen University (Spring 2024).

 The signal has been filtered, rectified, and enveloped before processing.